awknode/mSLBot/README.md

 4. go to userlist.ini and add yourself the same way

 From here you can do whatever you'd like with the bot, type $sshelp for more instructions.
 It's not all the bot can do but it's a start to documentation.

+A lot of these scripts are public or from #mirc on freenode, about 40% of this code is actually mine.